bisdn/bisdn.github.io/network_configuration/stp.md

 ## RSTP operation

-After setting up the bridge and bridge ports, the RSTP state on the bridge can be managed over the `mstpdctl` utility.
+After setting up the bridge and its ports, the RSTP state on the bridge can be managed with the `mstpdctl` utility.
 The following command shows an example command output.

 **WARNING**: The `brctl` tool does not work with bridges managed by `mstpd`.
-For a bridge control tool use `mstpctl` instead.
+Use `mstpctl` instead.
 {: .label .label-yellow }

 ```